octobercms/docs/4.x/cms/tailor/introduction.md

 Type | Description
 ------------- | -------------
 Entry | the standard content structure that supports drafts.
+Submission | user submitted content captured on the frontend, such as comments and contact forms.
 Global | a single record in the database and is often used for settings and configuration.
 Mixin | defines reusable field definitions that can be imported and mixed in with other field definitions.